-A 3D metal printer needs a CAD (computer aided design) to start the process, creating a detailed image from all angles of the desired design.
-Once the CAD software has been used to complete the design, it then needs to be converted into a .STL (stereolithography) format to enable the 3D metal printer to interpret the instructions.
+A 3D metal printer needs CAD (computer aided design) 3D printing software to start the process, creating a detailed image from all angles of the desired design.
+Once the CAD 3D printing software has been used to complete the design, it then needs to be converted into a .STL (stereolithography) format to enable the 3D metal printer to interpret the instructions.

 The metal printing process is a multi-layered additive approach, just like other forms of 3D printing and requires the design to be sliced very finely on the horizontal plane before it can start to be built.
 The 3D metal printer receives its instructions from the computer which instructs the Laser what shape to trace out across the metal powder.
 The Laser then pulses and heats up the powder which subsequently creates a solid form of the object.
 This is how 3D printing in metal begins.

 Once this initial base has been laid out the 3D metal printing process begins again, each layer typically no more than 0.1mm thick.
 This very gradual additive process is how metal 3D printers create the final product, with the heat from the Laser forming a solid shape.
 This process is known either as Direct Metal Laser Sintering (DMLS) or Selective Laser Melting (SLM), depending on the heat used and whether the powder is melted completely or just heated enough to fuse together.